 e.
 PLEAD GUILTY by appearing before a Traffic Division Judge or hearing officer if the Total Due is not specified.

 2. If the Defendant fails to respond to the Citation as specified above within TEN (10) days, an administrative fee of $25.00 will be imposed.

 3. If the Defendant fails to appear for trial, the trial may be held in the Defendant's absence.

-4. If the defendant is found guilty by a Philadelphia Traffic Court Judge, or pleads guilty, and wishes to appeal, the defendant has Thirty (30) days to file an appeal for a trial.
-All appeals can be filed at the Philadelphia Traffic Court
+4. If the defendant is found guilty by a Traffic Division Judge or hearing officer, or pleads guilty, and wishes to appeal, the defendant has Thirty (30) days to file an appeal for a trial.
+All appeals can be filed at the Traffic Division

-5. All checks or money orders must be made payable to the Philadelphia Traffic Court.
+5. All checks or money orders must be made payable to the Philadelphia Municipal Court - Traffic Division.

 6. If the Defendant has been charged with a summary offense under the Vehicle Code, failure to respond within the time specified above will result in the suspension of the Defendant's driver's license and the issuance of a warrant for Defendant's arrest.

-7. If the Defendant is disabled and requires assistance to attend court, contact Philadelphia Traffic Court at (215) 686-1667.
+7. If the Defendant is disabled and requires assistance to attend court, contact Traffic Division at (215) 686-1667.

 If a Defendant intends to respond by mail: